dotty-staging/pdbp/index.md

 ## **Informal description of `factorial`**

 Note, again, that `factorial` is a program description.
-Think of `factorial` as syntax that uses the library level `PDBP` programming DSL.
+Think of `factorial` as uses syntax of the library level `PDBP` programming DSL.
 There is no semantics associated with it at all.

 Below is an informal description of the semantics of the program description fragments of the `factorial` program description above
  - `isZero` is a program description of type `BigInt >--> Boolean`
    - think of `isZero` as a predicate (`Boolean`-valued function) that transforms its argument to the result `true` if it is equal to `0` and to the result `false` otherwise,
  - `one` is a program description of type `Z >--> BigInt`